What are Popovers?

 - Built-in light dismissals, such as pressing the

-key - An easy way to move any element to the
+Esckey - An easy way to move any element to the

-- Most common usage will not require JavaScript
+#top-layer - Most common usage will not require JavaScript

 How to use Popovers

 #Popovers were designed for easy implementation and can be used without needing to reach for JavaScript.
-To create a popover element, all that is needed is to add the popover
+To create a popover element, all that is needed is to add the popover attribute to the element that will be overlapping other elements within the UI.

 <div id="my-popover" popover>